Kerry350/Forger.js/README.md

 # Dependencies

-Forger does make use of reMarked.js and MicroEvent.js, these are packaged in the /dist versions for you already.
+Forger does make use of reMarked.js and MicroEvent.js, these are packaged in the `/dist` versions for you already.
 Forger doesn't have a dependency on jQuery, although you are free to make use of the optional jQuery wrapper if you want.

+# Installation

+Use either the minified version of Forger.js, or the unminified version, linked within the `/dist` directory.
+I will be adding Forger.js to Bower once it's at a nice stable point.

 # How to use